 After giving up the battle to maintain the recognition of my rights as a co-founder of the press I invented, I developed the persona Hexmistress Jess as a form of restorative justice.
 Headmistress Press became Hexmistress Jess, a persona in which I engage in linguistic performance art and through which I created the ‘Language of Hex’ — also known and unknown and nunknown as the stuff of hex linguistics, hex-wifedom, hex-nunnery, hexuality studies, hexology, cliterary theory, cliterature, and nun-fiction: a genre I invented in 2015.

-My substitutive practices are most closely linked to two lesbian writers of distinguished genius, both of whom I respect: Gertrude Stein and Mary Daly.
+My substitutive practices are most closely linked to two known lesbian writers of distinguished genius: Gertrude Stein and Mary Daly.
 Many other writers have shaped my literary and linguistic consciousness.

-As far as the origins of HP are concerned: I named Headmistress Press in 2013 in honor of someone in my life that I admired and loved, hoping to create a press that was the personification of the relationship and world she and I once shared.
+As far as the origins of HP are concerned: I named Headmistress Press in 2013 in honor of someone in my life I admired and loved, hoping to create a press that was the personification of the relationship and world she and I once shared.
 The name was also a nod to and celebration of Sappho of Lesbos, and was, ultimately, a conflation of the two sources.
-I am a lifelong student and teacher of Sapphology (a term I began using in 2013), a writer, a performer, a conjurer, a neologism whiz, a nun sympathizer, a mother raging with love and devotion, and a social justice Sapphologist with Hexpertise in The Sapphic Arts.
-Headmistress Press was intended to be a gift to someone I loved but instead it became a gift that was stolen from me by two people who love themselves and money.
+I am a lifelong student and teacher of Sapphology (a term I began using in 2013), a writer, a performer, a conjurer, a ‘neologism whiz,’ a nun sympathizer, a mother raging with love and devotion, and a social justice Sapphologist with Hexpertise in The Sapphic Arts.
+Headmistress Press was intended to be a gift for someone I wished to honor but instead it became a gift that was stolen from me by two people who love themselves and money.
 Oh well (of LO-neliness)!
 Lyfe goeth on.
 And on.

 Fortune and persistence led me to my current stewardship over the HP web domain, and that stewardship is a symbolic act of resistance and restorative justice.